 Review:

-This book caught my eye because it’s a fun mix of genres that go really well together, if you ask me.
+This book caught my eye because it’s a fun mix of genres that go really well together.
 I like paranormal beings.
 I like character-focused zombie apocalypse stories.
 I like romance.
 So what’s better than enjoying these separately?
-Enjoying them all together, of course!
-Admittedly there wasn’t a lot of werewolf-ing, but there was some, and I always like it when I find books where the werewolves shift into manbeasts rather than just a full wolf (or in this case, both).
+Enjoying them all together in one book!

 Recommended For:

-Anyone who likes character-focused books, m/m paranormal romance, werewolves, zombie apocalypse, sweet and supportive relationships, a good amount of sex, found family (in Book 2), and lots of feels (also in Book 2).
+Anyone who likes character-focused zombie apocalypse books, m/m paranormal romance, werewolves, sweet and supportive relationships, lots of sex, found family, and lots of feels.
+(Those last two things start more in Book 2, you just have to stick with it.)

 More Books in the Series: